openedx/docs.openedx.org/source/educators/how-tos/content-tagging-how-tos/build_taxonomy_using_template.rst

   * In Google Sheets, use File > Download > Comma Separated Values (.csv).
   * In Numbers, use File > Export To > CSV… and use the default options.

-* Import your taxonomy following the How To :ref:`import-taxonomy`.
+* Import your taxonomy following the How To :ref:`import-export-taxonomy`.